Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Local rounding error analysis

 Our final aim is to derive an estimate for the global rounding error, defined as a norm of the quantity

 which we will call the global rounding error vector at timestep $n$.

 \begin{remark} For completeness, we define $\EPS^{-1}$, $\eps^{-1}$ to be the local errors due to the rounding of the initial condition.
-They satisfy $\EPS^{-1} \equiv \eps^{-1} := \hat{\bm{U}}^0 - \bm{U}^0$. \end{remark}
+They satisfy $\EPS^{-1} \equiv \eps^{-1} := \widehat{\bm{U}}^0 - \bm{U}^0$. \end{remark}

-In this section we derive worst-case error bounds for the local errors $\EPS^n$, $\eps^n$ and $\Theta^n$ (valid for both RtN and SR) and we show that the RtN solution is always affected by stagnation for small enough $\Delta t$.
-We then use these local results to obtain a bound for the global rounding error in Section \ref{sec:global}.
+In this section we derive worst-case error bounds for the local errors $\EPS^n$, $\eps^n$ and $\Theta^n$ (valid for both RtN and SR) and we explain why the RtN solution is always affected by stagnation for small enough $\Delta t$.
+We then use the local error results to obtain a bound for the global rounding error in Section \ref{sec:global}.

-\begin{remark} To simplify the notation, from now on we set $\ups=u$ for RtN and $\ups=2u$ for SR so that we can just write $\ups$ when presenting results that apply to both.
-Furthermore, we use the following bound valid for $n\ups<1$ (Lemma 3.1 in \cite{higham2002accuracy}),